Conference Rules of Procedure

 b.
 Unmoderated Caucus: An unmoderated caucus is a suspension of the formal debate for the purposes to provide delegates the opportunity to network and caucus freely beyond the confides of formal debate.
 Such motions should specify the duration of the suspension of formal debate (default is set at 10 minutes, but can requested for shorter or longer durations).
 During this period, delegates will be free to move around the conference space, to caucus with fellow delegates, to work on working papers or resolutions, etc.

-15. Tabling - When an amendment or resolution is currently on the floor, it may be placed upon the table by a majority vote.
-Such an action delays consideration of the matter until it is removed from the table.
+15. Tabling - When an amendment or resolution is currently on the floor, but prior to the closure of debate, it may be placed upon the table by motion.
+This motion requires a majority vote.
+Such an action delays consideration of the matter until it is removed from the table, thus if a resolution or amendment is tabled after having moved into the closure of debate, that matter would not be voted upon by the body.
 This motion is debatable with a two pro and two con speaker.

 17. Evolution of a Resolution - This rule will detail the production of a resolution from start to finish: